- Religion and Philosophy»

 We may not all worship in one place, but to be strong in the building of the community where you have been placed is essential.
 Wherever that place is, use it for the building of a fire that has a flame that will not be put out.
 Share in the commonality of the word among community churches and among friends and among people worldwide.
 Please, God, humble us all to be good stewards of Your word and owners of our faults, but ultimately passer's of Your torch in the spreading of Your light in love.

 Some of us may look better than others, some of us may even shine better, but ultimately we are not the real deal.
-There's only one, I really look forward to seeing that perfection in Christ as we seek to go home one day and meet Him face to face.
+There's only one, I look forward to seeing is our perfection example of Christ as I seek to go home one day and meet Him face to face.
 Until then my little imitation self will do my best.
 I hope to not throw too much at anyone, but I am sure I will.
 I will also do my best to pick up the pieces and place them gently back to make others whole and continue our refinement in Him.

 In order for His light to shine, we must not tear one another down but rather build upon His word.
-We will make the mistakes of an imperfect stone and cast a shadow in the light of His word.
+The mistakes of our imperfect stone will cast a shadow in the light of His word.
 Our honesty and humility will be required allowing the light to grow and hence welcoming all who see it.
 Together we need to let the light of God's Love shine through and discard anything that takes us from that light or separates us in any way from our loving Father in Heaven.
+Be the diamond you are called to be even while in the rough!

 © 2012 The Stages Of ME